elijahxz/LANDrive/README.md

 ## Potential errors to note:

-1. Non-updated server files usually means you have to manually click refresh.
+1. Not multithreaded:
+   * Users manually have to refresh files.
+   * Uploading/Downloading large files will cause the GUI to pause.

-2. Creating a directory must be unique.
+3. Creating a directory must be unique.

-3. Spamming any buttons may cause the program to have issues.
+4. Spamming any buttons may cause the program to have issues.

-4. Uploading an extremely large file is untested.

 5. Making changes in the shared.py file must be copied to the client/ and server/ directories

 6. Port 8504 might be in use.

 ## Flaws
-1. Insecure
+1. Unfinished
-2. Unfinished
+2. Not multithreaded

 ## Acknowledgements
 I would like to thank my professor, Dr. Sainju for his incredible teaching.
-Learning about client server programming was very challenging, but he was patient and made the content easy to understand.

 ## Photos
 Connect Screen: